Blatke/Prefab-Thumbnail-Generator/README.md

 The alpha values in the texture indicate the weights of the watermark blending with the thumbnail.

 The texture should have the same size as the generated thumbnails.
-Otherwise, the watermark might be splited to fit the thumbnail size, or will not apply, which may cause unexpected visual effect.
+Otherwise, the watermark might be split to fit the thumbnail size, or will not apply, which may cause unexpected visual effect.

 Such like the following texture: